The Mafia Dolls

-The Mafia Dolls (Spanish: Las muñecas de la mafia), is a Colombian telenovela created by Andrés López and Juan Camilo Ferrand and that premiered on Caracol Televisión on 28 September 2009, based on the book Las fantásticas written by the same creators of the series.
+The Mafia Dolls (Spanish: Las muñecas de la mafia) is a Colombian telenovela created by Andrés López and Juan Camilo Ferrand and that premiered on Caracol Televisión on 28 September 2009, based on the book Las fantásticas written by the same creators of the series.

-On 10 October 2017 it was confirmed that the series would be revived for a second season produced by Caracol Televisión for Netflix, and it released on 15 March 2019.
+On 10 October 2017 it was confirmed that the series would be revived for a second season produced by Caracol Televisión for Netflix, and it released except Colombia on 15 March 2019.
+The second season of the series aired on Caracol Television from July 8, 2019 to September 30, 2019.